 Through its supervisory and rule-making authority over market operators, the SFC also regulates certain financial products, including securities and futures.
 It thus has indirect authority over the manner in which these products are transacted, for instance, on exchange or over the counter.
-In addition, the SFC directly authorises and regulates investment products, including, among others, closed-end funds, exchange traded funds, leveraged and inverse products, pooled retirement funds, unit trusts and mutual funds, structured investment products, real estate investment trusts, and unlisted shares and debentures.
+In addition, the SFC directly authorises and regulates investment products, including, among others, closed-end funds, exchange traded funds, leveraged and inverse products, pooled retirement funds, unit trusts and mutual funds, structured investment products, real estate investment trusts, unlisted shares and debentures, and as of July 2018, open-ended fund companies.
+The SFC also now scrutinises and has imposed certain restrictions on intermediaries involved in the distribution of virtual asset funds (eg, digital currencies and crypto assets).